andreste/AndroidApp/README.md

 * It took me the 2 hours to work on this because I felt like creating a solid foundation to keep building on.
 This project is using MVVM, a good files organization, Hilt for DI, Retrofit and Coroutines for the network call and Jetpack Compose.
 I believe this is a good foundation for a solid new Android app.

+# Future improvements
+* The PUT calls are not being made right now because it was not clear what to send or what to expect as a response, but that is something that would be easy to implement.
+The UI is not looking great right now.
+And the button to mark all of them as unread is also not there yet